 Applying and Finding a Supervisor

 You can apply to the program.
-However, the department cannot accept you into the program unless you secure a supervisor.
+However, the department cannot offer formal admissions without a research supervisor offer from a lab.

 Fall Session (September start): Both Canadian and International applicants should apply by January 15.
 International applicants should apply in advance of the deadline if possible, and contact the nearest Canadian consulate to enquire about visa processing deadlines.